NephilimEyez/reading-notes/code-102/class08.md

 ## For loop

-A for loop will execute till a predefined range is reached.
+A for-loop will execute until a specified condition evaluates to false.

 ## While Loop

-A while loop will run until it gets the input/result it is seeking.
+A while-loop will execute as long as a specified condition evaluates to true.

 [Return to Code 102 notes](README.md)